On the Uniqueness of Global Multiple SLEs: Introduction

 \section{Introduction}

 At the turn of the millennium, O.~Schramm introduced random fractal curves in the plane which he called ``stochastic Loewner evolutions'' ($\SLE$)~\cite{SchrammScalinglimitsLERWUST, RohdeSchrammSLEBasicProperty}, and which have since then been known as Schramm-Loewner evolutions.
-He proved that these probability measures on curves are the unique ones that enjoy the following two properties: their law is conformally invariant, and, viewed as growth processes (via Loewner's theory), they have the domain Markov property --- a memorylessness property of the growing curve.
-These properties are natural from the physics point of view, and in many cases, it has been verified that interfaces in critical planar lattice models of statistical physics converge in the scaling limit to $\SLE$ type curves, see~\cite{SmirnovPercolationConformalInvariance, LawlerSchrammWernerLERWUST, CamiaNewmanPercolation, SchrammSheffieldDiscreteGFF, ChelkakSmirnovIsing, CDCHKSConvergenceIsingSLE} for examples.
+He proved that these probability measures on curves are the unique ones that enjoy the following two properties: their law is conformally invariant and, viewed as growth processes (via Loewner's theory), they have the domain Markov property --- a memorylessness property of the growing curve.
+These properties are natural from the physics point of view, and in many cases, it has been verified that interfaces in critical planar lattice models of statistical physics converge in the scaling limit to $\SLE$ type curves; see~\cite{SmirnovPercolationConformalInvariance, LawlerSchrammWernerLERWUST, SmirnovConformalInvariance, CamiaNewmanPercolation, SchrammSheffieldDiscreteGFF, CDCHKSConvergenceIsingSLE} for examples.

-In the chordal case, there is a one-parameter family $(\SLE_\kappa)$ of such curves, parameterized by a real number $\kappa > 0$ that is believed to be related to universality classes of the critical models, and the central charges of the corresponding conformal field theories.
+In the chordal case, there is a one-parameter family $(\SLE_\kappa)$ of such curves, parameterized by a real number $\kappa \geq 0$, which is believed to be related to universality classes of the critical models, as well as to the central charges of the corresponding conformal field theories.
 In this article, we consider several interacting $\SLE_\kappa$ curves, multiple $\SLE$s.
-We prove that when $\kappa \in (0,4]$, there exists a unique multiple $\SLE_\kappa$ measure on families of curves with a given connectivity pattern, as detailed in Theorem~\ref{thm::global_unique}.
-Such measures have been considered in many works~\cite{KytolaMultipleSLE, DubedatCommutationSLE, GrahamSLE, KozdronLawlerMultipleSLEs, LawlerPartitionFunctionsSLE}, but we have not found a conceptual approach in the literature, in terms of a minimal number of characterizing properties in the spirit of Schramm's classification.
+We prove in Section~\ref{sec::global} that, when $\kappa \in (0,4]$, there exists a unique multiple $\SLE_\kappa$ measure on families of curves with a given connectivity pattern, as detailed in Theorem~\ref{thm::global_unique} below.
+Such measures have already been considered in many works~\cite{KytolaMultipleSLE, DubedatCommutationSLE, GrahamSLE, KozdronLawlerMultipleSLEs, LawlerPartitionFunctionsSLE}, but we have not found a conceptual approach in the literature, in terms of a minimal amount of characterizing properties in the spirit of Schramm's classification.